Replies to the Claims of Contradiction in the Quran

 This verse indeed confirms that all humans will pass by Hell and see it, yet we immediately note an important use of words between this verse and other verses that speak of the disbeliever's entry into Hell.

 In 19:71 the Arabic word (Waredha) is used, which means (pass by and see).
 However, in the verses that speak about the disbelievers entry into Hell, we note the word (Dokhool) is used which means (entering), as opposed to passing by:

-"Your Lord says, "Implore Me, and I will respond to you.
-Surely, those who are too arrogant to worship Me will enter Hell, forcibly" 40:60
+Your Lord says, "Implore Me and I will respond to you.
+Surely, those who are too arrogant to worship Me will enter Hell forcibly."
+40:60

-"On the Day of Resurrection you will see the faces of those who lied about God covered with misery.
-Is Hell not the right retribution for the arrogant ones?
+On the Day of Resurrection you will see the faces of those who lied about God blackened.
+Is in Hell not a home for the arrogant ones?

 This could be compared to someone travelling through the blistering heat of the open desert in an air-conditioned car.
 Although he is in the middle of the desert yet he is shielded from its heat and enjoying the cool air-conditioned drive.

 Further confirmation of this meaning is indicated in the Quran in reference to the story of Abraham: